Thousands of students drop out of college every year in the US. But there are several who get back to college after some years.

 If you’re working, check for any employer-sponsored college reimbursement.
 In this case, you would have to pay for the initial tuition and keep getting reimbursed for the courses one by one as you complete each course.

 There are also many free and low cost college courses at Saylor.org and greatly reduced college costs at any of the degree completion colleges.
-An in-depth comparison of over 17 degree completion colleges and close to 35 affordable credit sources are provided in our eBook.
+An in-depth comparison of over 17 degree completion colleges and close to 35 affordable credit sources are provided in our college shortcuts manual.

 How Do I Finish College In 2 Years?